 Just like humans, pets can suffer from plaque buildup on their teeth.
 Unlike humans, however, pets aren’t very good about brushing their own teeth regularly.
 Your pet’s dental care is an important part of their overall wellness and medical care.
 Compassionate Care Veterinary Hospital of Manlius, P.C. is here to help!
-As an American Animal Hospital Association (AAHA) accredited animal hospital, our veterinary team in Manlius proudly offers comprehensive dental care services for your pets.
+As an American Animal Hospital Association (AAHA) accredited animal hospital, our Manlius veterinary dentistry team proudly offers comprehensive dental care for your pets.

 Periodontal disease is a dental disease that stems from an excess buildup of plaque on the teeth.
 Plaque is a bacterial film that hardens when it dies, creating this buildup on the teeth.
 Regular brushing can typically dislodge plaque and prevent it from spreading below the gumline; however, most pets can’t brush their own teeth.
 As more plaque accumulates on the teeth, it can spread below your pet’s gums and infect the tissues that hold your pet’s teeth in place, causing pain and loose teeth.
 In advanced cases, periodontal disease can cause permanent damage to your pet’s teeth and jaw bones.

 - Blood in your pet’s saliva or water dish

 - Difficulty or avoiding eating